capnslipp/.dotbang/README.md

 The setup of this repository is a little different than how Git repos normally go; there is no `master` branch, and most branches are their own line of code, with little-to-no branching or merging.

 Instead, branches are named after the GitHub user the dotfiles setup belongs to.
-I'm a big fan of Git's ability to folder up branches, so the main branch for each user's repo is `«username»/main`.
-There may be additional branches from that user (e.g. `«username»/linux` or `«username»/cygwin-hacks`).
+I'm a big fan of Git's ability to folder up branches, so the main branch for each user's repo is `«GitHub username»/main`.
+There may be additional branches from that user (e.g. `«GitHub username»/linux` or `«GitHub username»/cygwin-hacks`).

 ## Clone Your Own